deepakmotlani/Notes/Spring Core/Points-To-Remember.md

 |Needs only jdk|EJB app server to run|

 **Advantages of Spring**
-* Makes your application loght-weight as it ensures loose coupling.
+* Makes your application light-weight as it ensures loose coupling.

 **IOC container**
 * Can read XML file to identify all the dependencies of our classes.